 According to Psychology Today,

-Acceptance: Acceptance of anxious feelings means to learn how to observe and sense them without judgment.
-Instead you are able to use compassion and gentleness when confronted with anxiety, fear, worry, panic, and other sensations that may cause discomfort.
+- Acceptance: Acceptance of anxious feelings means learning how to observe and sense them without judgment.
+Instead, you are able to use compassion and gentleness when confronted with anxiety, fear, worry, panic, and other sensations that may cause discomfort.

 To learn more about Acceptance and Commitment Therapy check out the book: The Mindfulness & Acceptance Workbook for Anxiety by John P. Forsyth and Georg H. Eifert.